The below content is intended to be a helpful guide to BearMail at the University of Northern Colorado.†

 - Can I use e-mail software in conjunction with BearMail (IMAP, POP3)?

-- Will UNC support my Mobile Smartphone with connection to BearMail?
+- Can I connect my Mobile Smartphone to BearMail?

 - Does my Calendar work for meeting appointments?

 - If I have issues with the system, how do I get support?